-With rapidly evolving patient needs, growing regulatory requirements, and new technological advances, it is now increasingly important for quality and risk management teams to adopt a collective and integrated approach towards patient care.
-As Quality and Risk Management teams face new and unique challenges that impact patient care and experience, a collaborative relationship between both departments is key for supporting patient safety and the overall operations of any healthcare organization.
+With rapidly evolving patient needs, growing regulatory requirements, and new technological advances, it is now increasingly important for quality and risk management healthcare teams to adopt a collective and integrated approach towards patient care.
+Risk management in healthcare and quality teams face new and unique challenges that impact patient care and experience, a collaborative relationship between both departments is key for supporting patient safety and the overall operations of any healthcare organization.
 (1)

 The most effective patient outcomes occur when risk prevention, reporting, remediation, and learning is an organizational initiative – not just one department or team.
 (2)

-In the past, healthcare risk and quality professionals tended to operate with their own systems for reporting and tracking patient safety.
-Today, however, quality and risk management teams are recognizing the need to work together and use common systems to collectively improve safety efforts and deliver high quality care.
+In the past, quality and risk management healthcare professionals tended to operate with their own systems for reporting and tracking patient safety.
+Today, however, quality and risk management teams are recognizing the need to work together and use common systems to collectively improve safety efforts and deliver high-quality care.
 (3)

 There are several benefits that healthcare organizations can achieve by taking a collaborative approach towards healthcare delivery: